James Neal

 Transportation

-convict ship, 274 tons 75 ft long light weight ship Master Francis Walton.
-Built; Scarborough 1784, 76 male.
-21 female convicts.
-During her return voyage to England her crew came down with scurvy and with insufficient crew to man her, she was scuttled in the straights of Macassar. survivors transferred to Alexander.
-1818 Voyage - 101 female convicts.
-4 died on voyage
+This convict ship, being 274 tons and 75 feet long was one of the light weight ships in the fllet and was skippered by Master Francis Walton.
+Built in Scarborough in 1784, she carried 76 male and 21 female convicts.
+During her return voyage to England her crew came down with scurvy and with insufficient crew to man her, she was scuttled in the straights of Macassar.
+The survivors were transferred to the Alexander.

 References